Quantum Computer, 2020

 Q: What sparked your interest in quantum computers?

 Q: You describe the quantum computer as a portrait rather than a still life.
-What is your reasoning behind this perspective?
+Why do you see it this way?

-In my past work, I’ve explored themes like cells, the brain, and the idea of “humans as machines.”
-These explorations are central to understanding why Quantum Computer feels like a portrait.
-It represents the intersection of the human and the technological—where the physical device, with its intricate design, mirrors the human body and the technological logic driving the computer parallels human thought, memory, and consciousness.
-If we view the mind as housed within the physical body, it resembles the transformation between hardware and software in a quantum computer.
-Both are complex systems of processing, interpreting, and evolving.
-This layered complexity makes the quantum computer not just a tool but a reflection of the mind itself.
-At the same time, the quantum computer symbolizes our mind at its cutting edge, pushing the boundaries of our physical limitations and extending our computational abilities.
-In this sense, it becomes a microcosm of our own journey, allowing me to explore the blurred lines between the organic and the mechanical, the mind and the material world, ultimately offering a new perspective on the nature of being.
+In my earlier works, I explored themes such as cells, the brain, and the idea of humans as machines.
+These investigations form the foundation for why Quantum Computer reads as a portrait.
+The machine’s complex structure mirrors the human body, while the logic that drives it parallels human cognition, memory, and consciousness.
+If we think of the mind as something housed within the body, the relationship between hardware and software in a quantum computer becomes an apt analogy.
+Both operate as intricate systems that process, interpret, and evolve.
+This layered complexity transforms the quantum computer from a tool into a reflection of the human mind itself.
+At the same time, it represents the mind at its most advanced state, pushing beyond physical limitations and extending our capacity to think and calculate.
+In this sense, the work allows me to explore the blurred boundaries between the organic and the mechanical, the mental and the material, offering a new way to consider what it means to exist.

 Q: What inspired your choice of composition and color palette for this piece?

-Q: Your painting captures a pivotal moment in technological history, encompassing advancements in computing power, energy, and information systems.
+Q: Your painting captures a pivotal moment in technological history, encompassing advances in computing power, energy, and information systems.
 How do you explore the relationships between these elements in your work?

-Tan Mu: In my work, I delve into the significant breakthroughs in computational power, both in terms of the physical technologies behind computing and the software innovations that drive them.
-These breakthroughs are intricately linked to energy consumption and the relationship between energy and the environment, all of which contribute to a deeply interconnected system of development.
+Tan Mu: My work often focuses on breakthroughs in computational power, both in terms of physical technologies and the software systems that drive them.
+These developments are inseparable from questions of energy consumption and environmental impact, forming a deeply interconnected network of progress.